15.7 Safeguarding children who are absent from education

 Suspension and exclusion from school

-The DfE guidance Exclusion from maintained schools, academies and pupil referral units in England (publishing.service.gov.uk) sets out that only the head teacher of a school can suspend or exclude a pupil, and permanent exclusion must be a last resort and in response to a serious breach or persistent breaches of the school's behaviour policy; and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school.
+The DfE guidance Suspension and permanent exclusion guidance September 2023 (publishing.service.gov.uk) sets out that only the head teacher of a school can suspend or exclude a pupil, and permanent exclusion must be a last resort and in response to a serious breach or persistent breaches of the school's behaviour policy; and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school.

 In considering the appropriate consequence for breaching the school’s behaviour policy, the headteacher should consider the following factors: